wp-plugins/nextgen-facebook/readme.txt

 = 7.7.1.3 =

-Fixed a syntax issue in the bbPress addon (Pro version).
+Fixed a syntax error in the bbPress addon (Pro version).

 = 7.7.1.2 =